Tyrrrz/GitHubActionsTestLogger/Readme.md

 ### Options

-GitHubActionsTestLogger has a few options that you can override to customize its behavior.
+**GitHub Actions Test Logger** has a few options that you can override to customize its behavior.
 In order to pass an option to the logger, include it as an additional parameter inside `--logger`:

 ```sh